-Oxalates are found in fruits and vegetables, some at high levels and others with tiny amounts.
+Oxalates are found in fruits and vegetables – some at high levels and others with tiny amounts.
 When we eat plants high in oxalates, first, our gut microbiome takes care of breaking down part of the oxalates, and next, our intestines will absorb some of the oxalates we have eaten.

-Check your 23andMe data for rs1501899 (v4 only):
+Check your genetic data for rs1501899 (23andMe v4 only):

 The disease associated with a more serious metabolic defect that causes too many oxalates to build up in the kidneys is called hyperoxaluria.
 It is caused by a deficiency in alanine-glyoxylate aminotransferase which can be caused by polymorphisms in several genes. [ref] There are three types of primary hyperoxaluria.

-Check your 23andMe results for rs180177166 (v4 only):
+Check your genetic data for rs180177166 (23andMe v4):

-23andMe SNPs for hyperoxaluria include i5012629 and i5012628 on the GRHPR gene.
+23andMe data includes a couple of mutations for hyperoxaluria include i5012629 and i5012628 on the GRHPR gene.

 Worried that you need to pass a kidney stone?
 Researchers have actually done studies showing that riding in the rear cars of a bumpy roller coaster is a fairly effective way to get a kidney stone to pass.
 23 out of 36 people with kidney stones in the back of the coaster passed the stones (compared to only 4 out of 34 in the front). [ref]